RepreZen/API-Codeflow-Node.js/README.md

 handlers ended up in a single `Untagged` source file.

 If you're reasonably proficient with Javascript, Node.js and Express.js, you may want to take a crack at this yourself.
 But you can also skip forward by chekcing out the necessary files from branch `04.implement` of the demo repo.
-In tha case you may want to take a look at the before and after images of
+In that case you may want to take a look at the before and after images of
 `handlers/Untagged.js`, just to get a sense of what's going on.

 To check out final the implementation from the repo, use this command, from the root of your working tree: